vpaeder/telinkpp/README.md

 - CMake (for compilation, optional) - https://cmake.org
 - Doxygen (for docs, optional) - http://doxygen.nl

-# Compilation
+# Compiling
 Make sure to change MAC address, device name and password in telink_test.cxx before compiling.

-This can be done easily with CMake using the provided CMakeLists.txt file.
+Compiling can be done easily with CMake using the provided CMakeLists.txt file.
 On command line, in source folder, type:
 ```
  $ mkdir build && cd build